 Seeds of Gospel nonviolence, companions on the journey

-In a special way, I have been drawn to accompany those whose lives have been directly impacted by violence, including survivors of torture and migrants forcibly displace and seeking asylum at the U.S.–Mexico border.
+In a special way, I have been drawn to accompany those whose lives have been directly impacted by violence, including survivors of torture and migrants forcibly displaced and seeking asylum at the U.S.–Mexico border.
 I accompanied survivors of torture at the Torture Abolition and Survivors Support Coalition (TASSC), the organization founded by Sister Dianna Ortiz, OSU, herself a survivor; and accompanied migrants at the U.S.–Mexico border, working with the Columbans, a Catholic missionary order.
 What do survivors and migrants teach us about Gospel nonviolence?
 What have I learned from them?

 For one, my encounter with survivors, befriending them, hearing their stories, also put me in touch with my own trauma, much of it surely from the years of the war in El Salvador.
 I learned as well, something about human dignity, about the journey of survival, about communities of healing, and solidarity and hope.
 In our encounter with survivors and with the victims of war, we become something more: we become witnesses.
 Survivors and victims have a claim on our lives; they have called us to remember, to cry out with them “Never again!” and to live in such a way that both torture and war are abolished from the face of the earth.

 Like survivors, migrants also teach us about Gospel nonviolence.
 For one, they reveal in profound and very personal ways, the structures of violence that bring such suffering upon them and their families.
 It’s not only that their “right to migrate” has been violated; their “right not to migrate” is violated by decades of U.S. policies driving migration.
 But, equally important, I have learned something about human dignity and human resilience.
-I have seen their compassion for one another, and have been inspired by their solidarity.
+I have seen their compassion for one another and have been inspired by their solidarity.
 I have heard the depth of their agony, for what they have suffered and for those who have not survived the journey, but also experienced their joy as they anticipate a tearful reunion with a loved one.

 During these past few years, the work of Marie Dennis and Pax Christi International’s Catholic Nonviolence Initiative has also been a source of inspiration, reflecting the global reach of Gospel nonviolence, and more recently, the ways in which the Catholic Church has been asked to embrace Gospel nonviolence as a constitutive dimension of the teaching of the Church.
-I traveled twice to Peru and El Salvador to be part of consultations of the Latin American region of Pax Christi, and also to Hiroshima and Nagasaki, and Israel and Palestine.
-These trips provided encounters with past and current victims of violence, with survivors and nonviolent activists in those countries committed to the difficult work of truth, justice, and reconciliation.
+I traveled twice to Peru and El Salvador to be part of consultations of the Latin American region of Pax Christi, and to Hiroshima and Nagasaki, and Israel and Palestine.
+These trips provided encounters with past and current victims of violence, with survivors and nonviolent activists in those countries committed to the challenging work of truth, justice, and reconciliation.

 In the end, the journey of Gospel nonviolence invites us to realize that we are one human family, and we share one common home.
-Climate change and nuclear war are the existential challenges that our generation and future generations face; but so also, for much of the world, are the lack of food, clean water, a dignified home or health care, due to systemic racism and systemic poverty.
-We know what we have to do.
+Climate change and nuclear war are the existential challenges that our generation and future generations face; but so also, for much of the world, are the lack of food, clean water, a dignified home, or health care, due to systemic racism and systemic poverty.
+We know what we must do.
 “Either we will find ways to live together as sisters and brothers,” in the words of Martin Luther King, Jr. “or we will perish as fools.”

 One redeeming feature, one saving grace, is that we are not alone.
 Indigenous peoples tell us that we are bound to each other through seven generations, both past and future.
 We are called to protect and care for the sacred lands and sacred waters of this planet, this beautiful creation.
-Pope Francis’ beautiful encyclical, Laudato Si’, invites us to hear and respond to both “the cry of the earth” and “the cry of the poor.”
+Pope Francis’ beautiful encyclical, Laudato Si,’ invites us to hear and respond to both “the cry of the earth” and “the cry of the poor.”
 We must care for each other as we care for our common home.
-Everything and everyone is connected.
+Everything and everyone are connected.